Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 Theorem \ref{theorem:Koszul} should be understood in the more general framework of Koszul duality between Calabi-Yau structures, which we now describe.
 Recall that over a field $\mathbb{K}$ of characteristic 0, cyclic $A_\infty$-structures provide explicit models for the more general notion of a proper Calabi-Yau structure.
 Precisely, a \textit{proper $n$-Calabi-Yau structure} on a proper $A_\infty$-algebra $\mathcal{B}$ over $\Bbbk$ is defined as a degree $n$ chain map

-whose projection to the Hochschild complex, $\mathit{tr}:\mathit{CH}_\ast(\mathcal{B})\rightarrow\mathbb{K}[-n]$ defines a \textit{weak proper $n$-Calabi-Yau structure}, i.e. it induces a perfect pairing
+whose projection to the Hochschild complex, $\mathit{tr}:\mathit{CH}_\ast(\mathcal{B})\rightarrow\mathbb{K}[-n]$, defines a \textit{weak proper $n$-Calabi-Yau structure}, i.e. it induces a perfect pairing

 When $\mathrm{char}(\mathbb{K})=0$, any cyclic $A_\infty$-algebra $\mathcal{B}$ over $\Bbbk$ has a canonically defined proper Calabi-Yau structure, and any proper Calabi-Yau structure on an $A_\infty$-algebra $\mathcal{B}$ determines a quasi-isomorphism between $\mathcal{B}$ and a cyclic $A_\infty$-algebra, the latter fact is due to Kontsevich-Soibelman $\cite{ks1}$.
-It is proved by Ganatra ($\cite{sg1}$, Theorem 2) that any full subcategory of the compact Fukaya category $\mathcal{F}(M)$ admits a geometrically defined proper Calabi-Yau structure.
+It is proved by Ganatra ($\cite{sg1}$, Theorem 2) that any full subcategory of the compact Fukaya category $\mathcal{F}(M)$ admits a geometrically defined proper Calabi-Yau structure (under certain technical assumptions which ensure that the Fukaya category $\mathcal{F}(M)$ is well-defined).
 As a consequence, we have the following: